fokklz/165-ski-service-management-no-sql/README.md

   authorization: enabled
 ```

+Tbe database will have to be restarted for the changes to take effect.

 ## Backup & Restore

 to simplify the creation of a Backup or Restore there are scripts in place which can be used to create a backup of the database.